Settle the Sky: Background

 Settle the Sky formed in Ohio in 2005.
 In 2007, the band recorded with Joey Sturgis and released their EP, Now That We're Waiting in 2008 on StandBy Records.
-The band toured with Vanna (band) in 2008, and The Crimson Armada as well as I Am Abomination in 2009.
+The band toured with Vanna in 2008, and The Crimson Armada as well as I Am Abomination in 2009.
 The band disbanded in 2010, and members went on to join Before Their Eyes, Convictions, Glasslands, Affairs, Glaslungs & Legacy.
 The band was openly Christian, but in more recent days, certain members have lost their faith.
 The band reunited in 2016 & played a show in Ohio on February 17, 2017.
 The band has announced that after much discussion, they will be putting the band to rest after all this time, and writing under a new name TBA.

-On June 7, 2017 they released a brand new single released independently titled "A New Way".
+On June 7, 2017, they released a brand new single released independently titled "A New Way".

 On June 15, 2020, the band announced on their Facebook page that they are "not dead" and are heading into the studio Saturday, June 20.

 The band released a new single on July 17, 2020, titled "Year of Ruin".
 Another single, "Linger", was released on December 4, 2020.